reaktor/purescript-workshop/exercise2/README.md

 Update the Hacker Reader app to allow:

 * filtering results based on a filter text field
-* sorting by rank, time, or score
+* sorting by time or score

 ## Topics